upbound/docs/content/core-concepts/projects.md

 ## Project templates

 New projects created with the command `up project init` scaffold a project from a default template source, [github.com/upbound/project-template](https://github.com/upbound/project-template).
 You can use any Git repository as the template source.
 You can specify the template by providing either a full Git URL or a well-known template name.
-The following well-known template names are supported:
+You can use the following well-known template names:

   - project-template `(https://github.com/upbound/project-template)`
   - project-template-ssh `(git@github.com:upbound/project-template.git)`